MandarGogate/av-challenge-website/challenge-data/data-spec.md

 The noise was played through the loudspeaker array during the recording sessions, creating a highly realistic and dynamic signal-to-noise ratio (SNR) that varies naturally throughout the conversations.
 This differs from datasets where noise is synthetically added in post-processing.
 Recordings were conducted in a variety of simulated scenes (e.g., a cafeteria, a train station, and a busy street) with signal-to-noise ratios (SNRs) ranging from +5 dB to -20 dB.

-Please download the out-of-domain datase [here](https://bit.ly/avsec4_outofdomain_dataset).
+Please download the out-of-domain dataset [here](https://bit.ly/avsec4_outofdomain_dataset).
 Use the credentials you received through the mailing list when this dataset was released.

 [//]: # (- Contains 2,400 scenes. )